softleader/git-package-manager/README.md

   Options:

-    -c, --contents <path>     specify the contents of a file to retrieve in each repository -F, --filtering           activete content filtering, only applies to contents of specifying files -y, --yaml-file <path>    path to a YAML file, default 'package.yaml' -d, --install-dir <path>  path to directory to install, default 'repositories' -h, --help                output usage information
+    -c, --contents <path>     specify the contents of a file to retrieve in each repository -F, --filtering           activete content filtering, only applies to contents of specifyied files -y, --yaml-file <path>    path to a YAML file, default 'package.yaml' -d, --install-dir <path>  path to directory to install, default 'repositories' -h, --help                output usage information